strawberryseeds/strawberryseeds.github.io/draft.md

 "*At the farmer's market, duh!*" Great cooks have the skill to carefully choose their ingredients and to assess their quality.
 In the game world, designers too are always on the lookout for interesting ideas that they can use as ingredients for their games.

 But where do these ingredients *actually* come from?
 Cooks rarely grow their own food — it's someone else's job.
-But game designers don't have this commodity.
+However, game designers don't have this commodity.
 Their work is not only to think about the composition of their rule-ingredients, they also have to create them from scratch each time!
 They have **both the job of a gardener and a cook**.

 A bit unfair, right?